the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-sharing.md

 ### Step 2: Choose a data repository or other sharing platform

-Data should be shared in a formal, open, and indexed data repository where possible so that it will be accessible in the long-run.
+Data should be shared in a formal, open, and indexed data repository [{term}`def<Repository>`] where possible so that it will be accessible in the long-run.
 Suitable data repositories by subject, content type or location can be found at [Re3data.org](https://www.re3data.org/), and in [FAIRsharing](https://fairsharing.org/databases) where you can also see which standards (metadata and identifier) the repositories implement and which journal/publisher recommend them.
 If possible use a repository which assigns a DOI, a digital object identifier, to make it easier for others to cite your data.